 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except final night), snacks, water, soft drinks and hot drinks, local wine and beer, local airport transfers, dives (as detailed in the cruises above), 4 experienced English-speaking divemasters per full boat, tanks, weights and weightbelts, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer US$ 225 per week), dive computer, port/park fees - Tubbataha 7 and 10 nights trip US$ 150, Tubbataha transition trip US$ 210, Visayas 7 nights US$ 100 per week, Visayas 10 nights US$ 125, Oslob (when visited) US$ 30.
-With effect from 1 April 2022, a fuel surcharge will apply to all cruises (7 nights US$ 200, 10 nights US$ 285).
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (complete set incl dive computer US$ 225 per week), dive computer, port/park fees - Tubbataha 7 and 10 nights trip US$ 150, Tubbataha transition trip US$ 210, Visayas 7 nights US$ 105 per week, Visayas 10 nights US$ 125, Oslob (when visited) US$ 30.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Optional extras: Nitrox fills for enriched air certified divers (7 nights US$ 100, 10 nights US$ 150), torch ( US$ 8 per night), 15 liter tanks (7 nights US$ 75, 10 nights US$ 120 ), dive insurance, dinner on the final evening of the cruise.
 Unless otherwise stated, all the listed items need to be paid on arrival.